khudgins/documentation/console/platform/relational_databases.rst

 |

-enStratus supports cloud-based relational database management services through enStratus Relational Databases (RDBMS).
+Enstratius supports cloud-based relational database management services through Enstratius Relational Databases (RDBMS).
 This service allows the end user to operate, scale and manage their relational databases in the cloud.
 Relational database instances give you the full capabilities and features you would normally find on a familiar RDBMS.